lukepuplett/evoq-blockchain/README.md

 - Framework-agnostic design (works with any blockchain implementation)
 - [Merkle trees with selective disclosure and automatic random salts](./docs/merkle/selective-disclosure.md)

+## Future Vision

+The library is designed to support advanced verification capabilities in the future, in collaboration with wrapper libraries:

+- **Complete Chain of Trust Verification**
+  - Decode and validate JWS structures
+  - Parse and verify Merkle tree JSON payloads
+  - Validate individual leaf data and hashes
+  - Verify root hashes against blockchain attestations
+  - Support for Merkle Commitment Protocol (MCP) verification

+- **Intelligent Verification**
+  - Automatic detection of private leaves
+  - Validation of header leaf metadata
+  - Cryptographic proof verification
+  - Blockchain attestation checking
+  - Selective disclosure analysis

+This vision enables a complete end-to-end verification system that can validate the entire chain of trust from JWS signatures down to individual leaf data and back up to blockchain attestations.
+Work is in progress with wrapper libraries like Zipwire.ProofPack which adds attestation locators and JWS outer wrappers to create complete proof packages.

 ## Documentation

 Comprehensive documentation is available in the [docs directory](./docs/):